 Ordination of Elders-Election to the office of elder does not in itself qualify one as an elder.
 Ordination is required before an elder has authority to function.
+When a church in a business meeting votes the election of new elders, it also authorizes their ordination.
 Between election and ordination, the elected elder may function as church leader but not administer the ordinances of the church.